proplot-dev/proplot/README.rst

 This project can be thought of as "matplotlib for power users."
 Many of its features represent an alternative to the existing matplotlib API -- and following `TOOWTDI <https://wiki.python.org/moin/TOOWTDI>`__ philosophy, they should perhaps remain here as a side project.
+For example: the ``format`` and ``smart_update`` methods, which are meant to replace existing axes and axis methods.

 ..
 Some features could be relatively esoteric for the average user (for example, "perceptually uniform" colormaps), or